python/mypy/docs/source/stubs.rst

 You can also elide default arguments as long as the function body also contains no runtime logic: the function body only contains a single ellipsis, the pass statement, or a ``raise NotImplementedError()``.
-It is also ok for the function body to contain a docstring.
+It is also acceptable for the function body to contain a docstring.
 For example:

 .. code-block:: python